A Platy can make for a great starter fish, just be careful with the other fish you pair it with.

 Our fish soon relaxed and began to show off their own personalities.
-We chose names for them; Sunny for the golden one, Minnie for the grey one, and Goth for the dark one, as this fish enjoyed hiding in the dark then coming out and doing silly dances.
-If only we had known, this dancing was a warning sign of things to come!
+We chose names for them; Sunny for the golden one, Minnie for the grey one, and Goth for the dark one, as this fish enjoyed hiding in the dark before coming out and doing silly dances.
+If only we had known this dancing was a warning sign of things to come!

 Sunny was a gentle and playful fish, always eager to engage with the other two.
 Minnie was easy-going, but Goth soon started showing some strange behaviours.

 At feeding time, she would snatch a flake and steal it off to eat it away from the others.
 She would then chase the other fish away to make sure that she ate first.
 It became apparent that Goth wanted to be the dominant fish.

 Shortly after, we hardly saw her, but a few days later, fry appeared.
 Could it have been hormones?
 The Platys were in a mixed tank when we purchased them, so she would have been pregnant.
 That might explain the chasing; we thought she was protecting her fry.